wmerfalen/phping/README.md

 # phping
-A ICMP interface for PHP
+An ICMP interface for PHP

+License MIT